• Skip to primary navigation

 These were the two methods to get the classic System Control Panel info screen back after new Windows 10 updates.

-Filed Under: OS Tagged With: Microsoft Windows, Windows 10, WindowsGuide
+Filed Under: OS Tagged With: how-to, Microsoft Windows, Windows 10, WindowsGuide

 Related Stories